biraj21/termctl/README.md

   termctl.color.reset_styles();
   ```

-> <b>Note:</b> We are just using escape sequences inside these methods for changing styles.
-So resetting styles before exiting is always good idea.
+> **Note:** We are just using escape sequences inside these methods for changing styles.
+So resetting styles before exiting is always a good idea.

-> Test scripts goes inside _tests/test.js_ You can also use it as reference (i.e) Examples.